Xhiomi/Final_Project_Acamica_2/README.md

 1. Movil view (less than 600px).
 2. Tablet view `dark mode` (from 600px to 1439px).
-3. Desktop view (equal or grather than 1440px).
+3. Desktop view (equals or grather than 1440px).

 > ## CONTACT ME